mesalock-linux/mesapy/README.md

-# MesaPy: A Memory-safe Python Implementation based on PyPy
+# MesaPy: A Memory-Safe Python Implementation based on PyPy

 MesaPy is a memory-safe Python implementation based on PyPy.
 In addition to PyPy's distinct features -- speed, memory usage, compatibility and stackless,